GMMan/GroupeesDownload/README.md

 a file named `trades.json` in the current working directory.
 Similar to, bundles, you can change this name by specifying the `--trades-db` option.

+**You may have to reobtain tokens for the trades site specifically.**

 Note: it is currently unknown how the program behaves when it encounters a traded bundle, since I don't have any in my account.
 If you encounter issues, please file an issue.